 Paddle Through Time Sustainability Curriculum

 “Boozhoo!
 Bon jour!
 Hello!
 We greet you in the languages of the Lake Superior region, past and present.”
 We are happy to share this innovative curriculum explores the relationship between natural resources, economic development, and society’s needs from the pre-European contact days through the fur trade era to today.
-Originally developed for teaching in a 34-foot “Dreamcatcher” voyageur canoe and using “costumed interpretation”, this curriculum takes learners “back in time” to investigate the sustainability of past uses of Lake Superior’s coastal resources.
+Originally developed for teaching in the 34-foot “Dreamcatcher” voyageur canoe using “costumed interpretation”, this curriculum takes learners “back in time” to investigate the sustainability of past uses of Lake Superior’s coastal resources.
 It integrates Ojibwe cultural perspectives and reveals an important choice we are facing if we are to live more sustainability.
-You don’t need to dress as a voyageur to conduct this program– although it adds to the fun!
-This curriculum can be adapted to any setting to investigate the issue of natural resource sustainability using historic and current perspectives.
 This curriculum was created by the UW-Extension voyageur team of Cathy Techtmann, Kathleen Morgen, and Elizabeth Post with support from the WI Coastal Management Program and the WI Environmental Education Board.
-While we no longer offer this program, we welcome you to virtually join the Dreamcatcher brigade to enjoy this curriculum!
+While we no longer offer this program in person, we welcome you to virtually join the Dreamcatcher Brigade to enjoy this curriculum!

 Northern Forest Digital Herbarium Website